rakudo/rakudo/NOMMAP.markdown

 * handles
 * .*/.+/.?

-## Multi-part and nested packages
+## Ensure nested packages work
-Nested may just work already...multi-part is relatively easy.
+In theory, just should already.

 ## Restore other setting bits
 Bring back in everything that was ripped out.
 Probably many our things